curl/everything-curl/libcurl/drive/multi.md

 To drive a multi interface transfer, you first need to add all the individual easy handles that should be transferred to the multi handle.
 You can add them to the multi handle at any point and you can remove them again whenever you like.
-Removing an easy handle from a multi handle will, of course, remove the association and that particular transfer would stop immediately.
+Removing an easy handle from a multi handle removes the association and that particular transfer stops immediately.

 Adding an easy handle to the multi handle is easy: